 Only a matter of time, though, because this is all they've got.

-And then, of course, we have the all-important testimony of John Dean, who knows nothing about anything except he's a convicted felon himself that likes to say about every Republican president since Nixon.
+And then, of course, we have the all-important testimony of John Dean, who knows nothing about anything except he's a convicted felon himself that likes to say about every Republican president since Nixon, he's worse than Nixon.

 Well, the problem with what he's doing here is that decision is not his.

-Now, if he wants to make this a political issue or political impeachment, that's fine.
+Now, if he wants to make this a political issue, a political impeachment, that's fine.

 That'll be political suicide that'll guarantee Donald Trump's reelection.

-But in terms of the real law, uh, even this weekend, Rod Rosenstein couldn't have been more firm that no, we didn't consider the Department of Justice policy as to whether you can or cannot indict a sitting president.
+But in terms of the real law, even this weekend, Rod Rosenstein couldn't have been more firm that, no, we didn't consider the Department of Justice policy as to whether you can or cannot indict a sitting president.

 And of course, Mueller couldn't be even any more clear that the underlying charge crime didn't exist.

-Now, these are the same people that love the Clinton so much that they don't care about clear violations with incontrovertible evidence of multiple felonies committed and violations of the espionage act.
+Now, these are the same people that love the Clintons so much that they don't care about clear violations with incontrovertible evidence of multiple felonies committed and violations of the Espionage Act.

 And that is, yeah, top secret classified information was discovered on the private server that was in the mom and pop shop bathroom closet of the Platts River Network.